lmb-freiburg/ovqa/README.md

 ## News

+July 2024: Add example `load_*.py` scripts to enable easier usage of the proposed datasets.

 May 2024: Upload slides and poster to prepare for the [ICLR poster session](https://iclr.cc/virtual/2024/poster/19102).
 Release paper v2 on arxiv with minor fixes.

 February 2024: Code release.